nachocaru/xaprb.com/content/blog/2006-10-31-dom4php-a-php-dom-implementation.md

 ### License

 I'm releasing this under the [GNU LGPL][6].
 At one time I had licensed it under the normal GPL, but [this isn't appropriate for a library][7], so I'm re-licensing it.
+EDIT: re-re-licensed under MIT.
+See [https://github.com/xaprb/dom4php](https://github.com/xaprb/dom4php).

 ### Feedback welcome, and thanks for all the fish